 Get referrals for future courses

 Once students complete your first course, be sure to provide them with referral opportunities or direct links to sign up for your next course.
 You can also offer discounts or freebies if they refer others who enrol in your class.
-This approach works best when there’s some overlap between what people want to learn in each topic area (for example, if one course teaches website design while

 You can use social media networks to share information about course launches or upcoming events.